agohorel/aleph/docs/README.md

 #### Using MIDI To Control Sketches

-One of the most powerful features that Aleph brings to the table over vanilla p5 is it's ability to receive MIDI control input.
+One of the most powerful features that Aleph brings to the table over vanilla p5 is it's ability to receive MIDI control input, which you can use to control virtually any aspect of your sketches.
 You can use physical MIDI controllers or even send MIDI to Aleph from another program like Ableton Live, Max, or pd.
 See the "MIDI" section under "Writing Code" below for more detail on creating MIDI mappings.

 ## Writing Code